sasongko26/blankon-wallpapers/README.md

 It is one of many Indonesian distributions that includes a variety of software that is widely used by consumers in general, such as office programs, financial applications, Internet applications, drawing (both vector and bitmap), support for various multimedia file formats, as well as other interesting programs.

-BlankOn has been supported 2 stable releases with codename (from oldest to newest) :
+BlankOn has been supported 3 stable releases with codename (from older to newest) :

 1. Rote
 2. Suroboyo
 3. Tambora

 This branch is for Tambora.